 Level 5 goblins and the named is level 7.
 Killing goblins reduces your faction with the kobolds.
 Rookfynn is at the end of a tunnel at the first level down in the pit.
 Reward is a Potion of Invisibility, some exp (20% at level 9), and a Gloomingdeep wristband.

 Flutterwing’s Dilemma (Rashere)

-There should be three eggs when you kill Slavemaster Ruga (in the jail).
+Slavemaster Ruga (in the jail) drops randomly one to three eggs when you kill him.
 Reward is probably about 50% of a level.
 When you pull Ruga, his two guards will spawn, and will attack you if you don’t pull him far enough away.
-The simplest approach is to kill the warrior at either side, then pull Ruga to that spot.
+The simplest approach is to kill the kobold on one side, then pull Ruga to that spot.
 I have also seen people pull Ruga to the jail cells next to him.

 Saving from Slavery

 You get the quest from the various (non-goblin) slaves in the jail area.
 Reward should be a chunk of iron (for Absor weapon hand-in).

 Probably need to be level 8 to get this task.
 You need to go to the bottom of the pit, and kill Krenshin, a bazu type mob; level 12.
 He can drop a range item (there are three possible), although I haven’t seen this in a while.

 The Revolt of Gloomingdeep